pdf-association/arlington-pdf-model/TestGrammar/README.md

 The last line of every output should always be `END` on a line by itself.
 If this is missing, then it means that the TestGrammar application has not cleanly completed processing (_crash? unhandled exception? assertion failure? stack overflow? timeout?_).

-## Using a helpful editor
+## Using helpful editors

-The [free Atom editor](https://atom.io/) has a useful plugin called [language-ansi-styles](https://atom.io/packages/language-ansi-styles) that will support the ANSI terminal codes that are used for the colorization of messages.
 When `--no-color` is **not** specified, the output files from TestGrammar will use a file extension of `.ansi`.
 When `--no-color` **is** specified, the output files from TestGrammar have a normal `.txt` extension.
 Associating `.ansi` files with Atom then provides a good experience.
-Ubunutu and Windows CMD shells both support colorized output.
+Linux, Mac and Windows CLI prompts all support colorized output.

+Microsoft's free [Visual Studio Code](https://code.visualstudio.com/) has several extensions which support ANSI color codes such as [ANSI Colors](https://marketplace.visualstudio.com/items?itemName=iliazeus.vscode-ansi), as well as extensions to support automatic column widths in TSV ([VSCode TSV](https://marketplace.visualstudio.com/items?itemName=ctenbrinke.vscode-tsv)) and colorized columns in TSV files ([Rainbow CSV](https://marketplace.visualstudio.com/items?itemName=mechatroner.rainbow-csv)).

+The free [Atom editor](https://atom.io/) has a useful plugin called [language-ansi-styles](https://atom.io/packages/language-ansi-styles) that will support the ANSI terminal codes that are used for the colorization of messages.

 ## Useful post-processing